Bhutan makes Indians pay ‘sustainable development fee’ | Malay Mail

 “We have shared our concerns and sentiments to the government.
 But despite that they still went ahead with the decision,” Wangchuk told AFP.

-Tandi Dorji, Bhutan’s foreign minister and Tourism Council head, said that the government would consider fiscal incentives if the new fee affected the hotel sector. — AFP
+Tandi Dorji, Bhutan’s foreign minister and Tourism Council head, said that the government would consider fiscal incentives if the new fee affected the hotel sector. — AFP-Relaxnews